 If America’s racism is to ever be something of the past, its past must be a part of our present.
 Readers can do something about that.
 Not everyone will think reading more black or other minority writers will make a difference, but if we read these writers not alongside white writers, but with white writers, there’s a chance their stories, their poems, can be understood as part of our American culture, not apart from our American culture.
 Brooks’s novel may not have the violence or sex or powerful political criticism contained in other novels written by black Americans, but it speaks to those same issues.
 It deserves to be singled out as not only good but important and even necessary.

 These novels and books of poetry should be read as American Literature.
 Some of it will be read for pleasure and some will be studied in schools and universities.
 But it is white Americans who, flat-out love books and reading, who should be rushing to bookstores and libraries to see what we’ve been missing.
 The voices and words of black and other minority authors are telling their American stories, which are also ours, not only the stories we know but those we don’t know or would rather not know.
-As a fellow-reader, I encourage you, read Maud Martha. – Sunny Solomon
+As a fellow-reader, I encourage you, read Maud Martha, which will mean looking a little harder for a copy because it is currently out of print. – Sunny Solomon

 My thinking on this subject is hardly new as evidenced by this Langston Hughes poem: